UGA Extension Office

 4-H Youth Development

 Young people become self-directing, productive, contributing members of society through 4-H. Tift County Extension 4-H leaders work with over 900 public, private, and homeschooled youths, delivering educational opportunities for students in 5th through 12th grades.
 Our program complements and enhances grade-level curriculum by bringing UGA resources to each classroom where 4-H programs are taught.
-Tift County 4-H offers opportunities for youth of all ages, backgrounds, and ability levels.
-Project Achievement gives 4-H’ers the opportunity to research, develop and present a demonstration on a topic of their choice.
+Tift County 4-H offers opportunities for youth of all ages, backgrounds, and abilities.
+Project Achievement gives 4-H’ers the opportunity to research, develop, and present a demonstration on a topic of their choice.
 These projects can highlight any hobby or interest the 4-H’er may have.
-This is a great tool for building public-speaking skills and showcasing the 4-H member’s hard work and success.
+This is a great tool for building public speaking skills and showcasing the 4-H member’s hard work and success.
 In addition to participating in activities like Project Achievement, Tift County 4-H’ers can spend a week at summer camp at one of Georgia’s five 4-H centers.
-They may also participate in judging and team events, including quiz bowls, poultry, and consumer judging, livestock projects, or shooting sports teams.
+They may also participate in judging and team events, including quiz bowls, poultry and consumer judging, livestock projects, or shooting sports teams.
 Tift County 4-H also believes in giving youth a chance to serve their community.
 Members of 4-H have served at events and contributed to causes, including Relay for Life, Ronald McDonald House Charities, the local soup kitchen, and the Adopt-a-Mile program.

 Download Our Annual Report (pdf)